mittwald/cli/README.md

     This flag controls if you want to see the process output or only a summary.
 When using mw non-interactively (e.g. in scripts), you can use this flag to easily get the IDs of created resources for further processing.

+  --gzip  uncompress the dump with gzip

+    Uncompress the dump with gzip while importing.
+This is useful for large databases, as it can significantly reduce the size of the dump.

   --ssh-user=<value>  override the SSH user to connect with; if omitted, your own user will be used